Warner Bros. Studio Tour London - The Making of Harry Potter (with Transport)

 - Step into the Great Hall, walk down Diagon Alley™ and visit Dumbledore’s office

-- Choose your departure point from Victoria, Baker Street or Kings Cross
+- Return transport from Central London to the Studio and back.
+Depart from Victoria, Baker Street or Kings Cross

 Get your hands on some of the most coveted tickets around and experience the truly incredible Warner Bros.
 Studio Tour London.
-Explore grandiose sets, get up close to your favourite props and discover the craftsmanship and talent that went in to creating the iconic films.
+Discover grandiose sets, all your favourite props and the immense craftsmanship and talent that went into creating the iconic films.

-Your foray in to the Wizarding World begins where Harry’s did, in the cupboard under the stairs then, after an introductory video featuring some of your favourite characters, you are welcomed in to the Great Hall, set up for a feast.
-Here you can see the actual costumes and wigs worn by prominent members of the cast, before walking through to the first studio where you’ll find sets costumes props and Death Eaters.
+Your foray into the Wizarding World begins where Harry’s did — the cupboard under the stairs.
+After an introductory video featuring some of your favourite characters, you’re welcomed into the Great Hall, where you’ll see actual costumes and wigs worn by prominent members of the cast.

 The Art Department

-Over 130 plates were made to decorate the startingly pink office of everyone's least favourite teacher, Professor Umbridge, which involved filmmakers having to photograph and film real kittens with crystal balls, witches hats and balls of wool.
+The sheer volume of original props in the Studios is impressive and it’s incredibly satisfying when you spot your favourite, whether it’s the Elder Wand or the Golden Snitch.
+See over 950 potion jars with unique props inside them in the Potions Classroom and 900 memory vials and labels in Professor Dumbledore’s office.
+Did you know over 130 plates were made to decorate the startingly pink office of everyone's least favourite teacher, Professor Umbridge.
+Filmmakers had to photograph and film real kittens with crystal balls, witch's hats and balls of wool.
 Sounds like a fun day in the office!

 The Special Effects